bilke/Craft-Docs/source/installation.rst

 #.
 Upload the contents of the public/ folder into the web root of your server.

 #.
 If you’re using Apache, rename the ‘htaccess’ file to ‘.htaccess’ and delete the ‘web.config’ file.
 If you’re using IIS, just delete the ‘htaccess’ file.
 #.
-Set the craft/storage/ folders’ permissions to 777.
+Set the craft/storage/ folders’ permissions to 777 and the craft/config/ folders’ permissions to 666.
 #.
 Open up craft/config/db.php and set the ``'server'``, ``'user'``, ``'password'``, and ``'database'`` config settings.
 #.
 Now that everything’s uploaded and configured, you should be able to point your browser to http://yourdomain.com/admin and see the Craft installer.